Mattias-08/Restaurant-booking/README.md

 #### Other tools:

-- [Git](https://git-scm.com/) was used for the version control of the website.
+- [Django](https://www.djangoproject.com/) was used for the frameworks to build the project.
 - [GitHub](https://github.com/) was used to host the code of the website.
+- [GitPod](https://gitpod.io//) was used as the development enviroment.
+- [Heroku](https://heroku.com/) was used to deploy the app.
 - [GIMP](https://www.gimp.org/) was used to make and resize images for the README file.